GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ### <a name="setup"></a> Deployment Procedure

-The deployment procedure has 11 required steps and 1 optional step.
+The deployment procedure covers the API and UI setup for Tag Engine v2.
+It has 12 required steps and 1 optional step.

 1. Create (or designate) two service accounts: